basdirks/dragonfly/README.md

 ### TODO

-- [ ] Replace `Display for dragonfly::generator::typescript::enum::Enum` with proper pretty printer.
-- [ ] Replace `Display for dragonfly::generator::typescript::interface::Interface` with proper pretty printer.
-- [ ] Replace `Display for dragonfly::generator::typescript::interface::Property` with proper pretty printer.
-- [ ] Replace `Display for dragonfly::generator::typescript::type::Type` with proper pretty printer.
+- [ ] Replace `Display for generator::*` with proper pretty printer.
-- [ ] Support extended parameters in `dragonfly::generator::typescript::ast::Interface`.
+- [ ] Support extended parameters in `generator::typescript::ast::Interface`.

 # Development

 Parsers do not concern themselves with their surrounding whitespace.
 This is handled inside their parent parser.

 ```rust
 // Not this: